temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 The Temporal Java SDK includes classes and methods that help you test your Workflow executions.
 Let's add a basic unit test to the application to make sure the Workflow works as expected.

-You'll use the standard [JUnit](https://junit.org/junit4/) package to build your test cases and mock the Activity so you can test the Workflow in isolation.
+You'll use [JUnit 4](https://junit.org/junit4/) build your test cases to test your Workflow and Activity.
+You'll test the integration of the Activity and the Workflow by using Temporal's built in Test Environment.
+You'll then mock the Activity so you can test the Workflow in isolation.

 Let's add a simple unit test to our application to make sure things are working as expected.
 Test code lives in `app/src/test/java/helloworldapp`.
 Gradle generates a default `AppTest.java` in that location.
 Delete it: